 Watching Tet’s TV series

-You can observe fireworks many places around Vietnam.
-Many families drive their scooters to main attractions, waiting there beforehand to observing fireworks.
-The roads are really crowded during this time, so the atmosphere is really nice outside 🙂
+Many families drive their scooters to main attractions, waiting there beforehand to see the fireworks.
+The roads are crowded, so it creates an exciting atmosphere.

-Visiting people is a very unique and indispensable culture on Tet holiday, showing the kindness and joy of spring.
-When visiting, everyone is dressed in nice clothes, usually with a red meaning, and bring gifts to celebrate with the owner.
+Visiting people is a unique and indispensable culture on the Tet holiday, showing the kindness and joy of spring.
+When visiting, everyone is dressed in beautiful clothes, usually with a red meaning, and brings gifts to celebrate with the owner.

 Receiving lucky money – Lì xì

-Anyone who is not married will still be considered as a child and is allowed to receive lucky money.
-Also, the younger also give the elder people lucky money to wish for good health.
+Anyone who is not married will still receive lucky money.
+Also, the younger give the elderly lucky money to wish for good health.

 Visiting pagodas and temples